A Systematic Survey of Blockchained Federated Learning

 \section{Challenges and Future Research directions}

 While BCFL has many advantages, some challenges that may hinder the operations of the BCFL model cannot be ignored.
-In this section, we will analyze the current research deficiencies of BCFL, and then we also suggest some potential future research topics.
+In both FL and blockchain, each of them faces many design challenges.
+To be specific, FL needs to address issues such as Byzantine attacks, free riders, non-IID data and device selection during model training, and blockchain needs to address problems such as being attacked and transaction pricing.
+In the BCFL system, some of the problems can be solved by existing methods, for example, Byzantine fault-tolerant FL aggregation algorithms can be designed to defend against poisoning attacks and backdoor attacks \cite{cao2020fltrust,guo2021siren,li2021byzantine,xu2021signguard}.
+In this section, we will discuss the deficiencies of BCFL, i.e., the new challenges that the inclusion of blockchain brings to FL.
 We argue that a good BCFL model should have high security, high training efficiency and low computational cost.
 The design of BCFL is a trade-off between these three aspects, and our following analysis will be carried out from them.